bizarrelovetriangle/Physic/Readme.md

 ### Simple 2d-physical-graphic program

-I hope to use this in my future interviews as game developer :heart_eyes:.
+I hope to use this in my future interviews as game developer

+:heart_eyes:.

-with love from Rasul :poop:
+with love